clade/PyDAQmx/doc/index.rst

 ===================================

-This package alows users to use data acquisition hardware from `National Instrument`_ with python.
-It makes an interface between the NIDAQmx driver and python.
-It currently works only with Windows OS.
+This package alows users to use data acquisition hardware from `National Instrument`_ with Python.
+It makes an interface between the NIDAQmx driver and Python.
+It currently works only on Windows OS.

-The package is not an open source driver from NI acquisition hardware.
-You first need to install the driver provided by NI
+The package is not an open source driver for NI acquisition hardware.
+You first need to install the driver provided by NI.

-Compare to similar package, the PyDAQmx module is a full interface to the NIDAQmx ansi C driver.
+Compare to similar packages, the PyDAQmx module is a full interface to the NIDAQmx ANSI C driver.
 It imports all the functions from the driver and also imports all the predefined constants.
-This provided an almost one to one match between C and python code.
+This provided an almost one to one match between C and Python code.

-A more convenient Object oriented interface is provided, where the mecanism of taskHandle in C is replace with a Task object.
+A more convenient object oriented interface is provided, where the mecanisms of taskHandle in C is replace with a :ref:`Task-object`.

 Installation
 ============